cosmixcom/Carbon-Experiments/index.md

-# Welcome to Carbon
+# Welcome to Carbon Experiments

-Thanks for choosing Carbon to make your site.
-We know there are a lot of choices so it means a lot!
+Find the latest experiments and other random Carbon content here.

 Find more info about Carbon on the [homepage](https://carbon.toggled.tech).